nhm38/ECE4960/lab13-page.md

 ![Sad DR](img/lab13/PostVelFix.png)

 Ultimately, I could not overcome the sensor noise and error accumulation.
 I probably shouldn't have spent so much time trying to get this to work, but I was really interested in the implementation.
-I think with a better IMU sensor and accelerations that were larger and not so breif, it could be possible to effectively implement dead reckoning as a reasonble means to determine position.
+I think with a better IMU sensor and accelerations that were larger and not so breif, it could be possible to effectively implement dead reckoning as a reasonble means to determine position in this type of situation.

 ### Second Attempt: Feedback Control with PID